-Recommendation - Planning Commission recommends that this amendment be approved.
+Recommendation - The Planning Commission recommends approval of this amendment.

-Amendment #A11 20.50.230 Threshold - Required site improvements.
+20.50.230 Threshold - Required site improvements.

 The purpose of this section is to determine how and when the provisions for site improvements cited in the General Development Standards apply to development proposals.
 Full site improvement standards apply to a development application in commercial zones NB, CB, MB, TC-1, 2 and 3, and the MUR-70' zone.
 This subsection also applies in the following zoning districts except for the single-family attached use: MUR-35', MUR-45', PA 3, and R-8 through R-48.
 Full site improvement standards for signs, parking, lighting, and landscaping shall be required: